 ,Accept

 ).
-For insights on request headers, check out the Mozilla Developer Network (MDN). - Response Headers: Communicated by the server to describe the response (e.g.,
+For more information, refer to the Mozilla Developer Network (MDN). - Response Headers: Used by servers to describe the response (e.g.,

 Content-Type